 Like I explained above, a single Bitcoin node is part of a bigger network which is called a distributed ledger of running nodes.
 This network can be seen as a network of computers that are running autonomous, without central server ‘guarding the network’.
 In other words, all nodes are equal and there is no central server or authority which has full control over the entire network.
 This is what makes this kind of network unique.

 A blockchain uses blocks of data which are called a chain.
 Furthermore, these blocks are part of a decentralized network of computers.
 The data is secured by cryptographic principles and are related to each other.
 When data is added to a block, a timestamp occurs and the record cannot be changed anymore.
-In other words data being added to the network is immutable and definite.
-To put things simply, Blockchain is an ever growing data sheet of transactions in the form of related blocks.
+In other words, data that is added to the network is immutable and definite.
+To put things simply, Blockchain is an ever-growing datasheet of transactions in the form of related blocks.